 Unhappy people know they’re unhappy and realize it is a temporary emotion brought on by a sad event, and they see a light at the end of the tunnel.
 Unhappy people know they will feel happy again, in time.

 How can you tell the difference?
 I can tell you how I was able to tell the difference, and I hope it works for you, too.
-Fill in the blank as it pertains to your relationship: “I feel __________.”
+Fill in the blank: “I feel __________.”

 My answers in 2006 read like this: